Victor-Soliman/DogWalker/README.md

 # DogWalker

-// There is a need to change the injection of the service classes , it is better to inject the interface insted of class
+// There is a need to change the injection of the service classes controllers, it is better to inject the interface insted of class